 The path of the muses is no less valid than that of reason and science, and it too generates a body of work, as valuable as knowledge.

 Just as science generates and transmits knowledge about the world, the work of the Muse generates and transmits wisdom about the world, and moreso, about the unknown beyond the world, which science cannot touch.
-Its form is light, blissful, and filled with beauty.

 And as the scientist reaches towards the unknown with feet firmly in the world, the muse reaches towards the world from her home in otherness, attempting to deliver fragments of eternity.